StephanieUgwuanya/ClimateWins-Machine-Learning-Python-Part2/README.md

 <h1>Datasets</h1>
 The following data sets were used for this project:

-1. Weather Conditions Dataset
+<b>1.
+Weather Conditions Dataset
 Kaggle Dataset - this dataset includes images of various weather conditions such as sunny, cloudy, rainy, and snowy.
 <a href="https://www.kaggle.com/datasets/pratik2901/multiclass-weather-dataset">Download the dataset here</a>

-3. European Historical Weather Data
+<b>2.
+European Historical Weather Data</b>
 This dataset includes historical weather data from various European cities used for training and testing weather prediction models.

-4. Handwritten Digits (MNIST)
+<b>4.
+Handwritten Digits (MNIST)</b>

 The MNIST dataset was used to train and test handwriting recognition models.
 This dataset contains images of handwritten digits from 0 to 9.
 Download the dataset here

-Answers Dataset for Pleasant Weather Prediction Provided by Career Foundry, this dataset labels "pleasant" days as 1 and "unpleasant" days as 0.
-It was used to evaluate different machine learning models for predicting pleasant weather based on weather observations.
+<b>5.
+Answers Dataset for Pleasant Weather Prediction</b>

+Provided by Career Foundry, this dataset classifies days as "pleasant" (1) or "unpleasant" (0) based on weather observations.
+It was utilized to evaluate the performance of different machine learning models in predicting favorable weather conditions.
-(This dataset is proprietary and not publicly available for download.)
+(This dataset is not publicly available for download.)